Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Identification with Strategic Reports

-We propose a two-step identification approach that is robust to strategic reporting.
+We propose a two-step identification approach.
 In the first step, the researcher characterizes the set of true local preferences $Q_j$ that is compatible with the data and appropriate behavioral assumptions.
 In the second step, the researcher controls for the constructed local preference sets and partially identifies the parameters in \eqref{eq:param}.
 We discuss the first and second steps in Sections \ref{sec:id_r:qj_id} and \ref{sec:id_r:partial_id_givenqj}, respectively.
 Note that our two-step approach differs from the usual two-step control function approach in econometrics.
 The usual approach is to point-identify the control variable in the first step, while our approach involves partially identifying the control variable.
+Thus, we refer to our two-step procedure as a control mapping approach.

 Section \ref{sec:id_r:qj_id} presents several tools for the identification of local preference sets.
 These tools rely on assumptions known to be appropriate in SD and DA contexts, although we do not rule out their applicability in contexts with other mechanisms; e.g., the TTC mechanism satisfies one of our assumptions, such that some of the tools from Section \ref{sec:id_r:qj_id} are still useful.
 More generally, researchers may utilize preference identification tools that work under alternative assumptions, for example, the methods of \cite{agarwal2018} and \cite{fack2019}.
 Either way, the researcher must construct a set of local preferences for each individual in the first step.